-• The net revenue from governmental activities amounted to approximately \$4 million in fiscal year 2021 and \$53 million in the fiscal year 2020, representing a decrease of approximately \$49 million.
-Within the governmental activities, the net revenues (expenses) from general, administrative, and other activities decreased from approximately \$46 to (\$12) million.
-Additionally, the net revenue (expenses) from construction and rehabilitation increased from approximately (\$244) thousand to approximately \$11 million, mainly due to an appropriation from the Commonwealth in the amount of \$8.3 million for the distribution of Federal funds previously deposited at GDB as authorized thru a budgetary disbursement request through the Office of Management and Budget.
+• The net expenditures from governmental activities amounted to approximately \$20 million in fiscal year 2022 while in the fiscal year 2021 there was a net revenue of approximately \$4 million, representing a combined decrease in the net position of approximately \$24 million from such governmental activities.
+Within the governmental activities, the net expenses for general and administrative activities and construction and rehabilitation exceeded the revenues by approximately \$10 and \$7 million, respectively, mainly due to an appropriation in fiscal year 2021 from the Commonwealth in the amount of \$8.3 million for the distribution of Federal funds previously deposited at the Governmental Development Bank for Puerto Rico ("GDB") as authorized thru a budgetary disbursement request through the Office of Management and Budget.

-2. Government-wide Financial Analysis Statement of Activities (continued)
+2. Government-Wide Financial Analysis Statement of Activities (continued)

-- The general revenues decreased by approximately \$2 million in the fiscal year 2021, or 29%, in comparison with the prior year.
-This net decrease is mostly driven by the increase of approximately \$2 million in the fair market value adjustment in housing units and lots held for sale and the decrease in proceeds from insurance claims of approximately \$4 million. - There was a prior period adjustment in 2021 increasing the Net Position by \$16,325,198 related to an adjustment for capital assets unrecognized on prior years.
+- The general revenues decreased by approximately \$4 million in the fiscal year 2022, or 81%, in comparison with the prior year.
+This net decrease is mostly driven by the increase in fiscal year 2021 of approximately \$2.7 million in the fair market value adjustment in housing units and lots held for sale and a reduction of approximately \$900 thousand in interest earned to due to the decrease in cash and cash equivalents of approximately \$20 million as compared to the prior year. - During the fiscal year 2022 there was an extraordinary gain of \$11,503,986 resulting from a discharge short and long-term obligations in accordance with the confirmation order of the Adjustment Plan related to the restructuring of indebtedness of the Commonwealth of Puerto Rico

-For the year ended June 30, 2021 net position changed as follows:
+For the year ended June 30, 2022 net position changed as follows: